mopemope/meghanada-emacs/README.md

 ### meghanada-update-server

-Download and update [meghanada-server] jar. and restart server process.
+Download and update [meghanada-server] jar. and restart the server process.

 ### meghanada-server-start

-Start [meghanada-server][] process and connect to server.
+Start [meghanada-server][] process and connect to the server.

 `meghanada-mode` call this function by default. when open java file and set `meghanada-mode`.